List of Modern Family characters: Dylan Marshall

 Dylan temporarily leaves the cast to work on a ranch after Haley rejects his marriage proposal in the first episode of season three, "Dude Ranch."
 In the episode "Virgin Territory" Alex reveals that Haley had lost her virginity to Dylan before they broke up; she told Claire three months earlier, but not Phil.
 In the episode "Disneyland," Dylan reveals he lost his job on the ranch and moved back to California, taking a job at Disneyland as a Dapper Dan.
 He and Haley get back together to Claire's dismay and Phil's delight.
 In the season finale, "Baby on Board," Haley discovers she was accepted to college.
 She and Dylan maintain their relationship, and Dylan lives with the Dunphys for a few months.
 In Season 4, Dylan is invited to move in with Cam and Mitch after his job as a limo driver led him to their Valentine's Day party.
 He ends up getting fired, and while Cam and Mitch separately tell him he can stick around, Lily angrily tells him he isn't welcome there and shouts at him until he leaves the house.
 In Season 8, he marries a doctor named Elaine Kolchek and has three step-kids, much to Haley's dismay as she feels she lost her "romantic safety net."
-Dylan finally married Haley in the season 10 episode "Can't Elope," and in the episode "A Year of Birthdays," delivered twins Poppy and George.
+By Season 9, Elaine has left him for her ex-husband.
+In Season 10, Dylan and Haley get back together and she becomes pregnant.
+They marry and deliver twins, Poppy and George.
+In the series finale, the new family moves into Mitch and Cam's former duplex.